hannesvoss/enconn/README.md

-# enconn - Spiking Neural Network Experimentation
+# Encoding Strategies in Connectome-Informed Spiking Neural Networks (enconn)

 This project is designed to run experiments on spiking neural networks using various encoding strategies and evaluation metrics.
 The experiments are conducted on different connectomes, and the results are saved and visualized.
-(Studies centered around encoding strategies in connectome-informed spiking neural networks)

 ## Project Structure